-A function is a reusable block of code that performs a specific task when called or invoked from elsewhere in the program.
+A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

-Functions are a fundamental part of programming, as they allow dividing the code into smaller, more manageable units (this facilitates understanding, maintenance, and debugging of software).
+Functions are a fundamental part of programming, as they allow for breaking the code into smaller, manageable units (this facilitates understanding, maintenance, and debugging of the software).

 If you want to learn more about Functions